-where $b_n^2=n^2(\frac{z'}{z})^2$, $c_n=i(2n+1)k$ and the prime symbol indicates differentiation with respect to conformal time.
-The formula of Lanczos coefficient clearly indicates that the early universe is a maximally chaotic, infinity dynamical system as discovered in \cite{Li:2024kfm,Li:2024iji,Li:2024ljz,Zhai:2024odw}.
-For convenience, we will define
+The prime symbol denotes differentiation with respect to conformal time.
+As shown in \cite{Parker:2018yvk}, the dynamical system becomes maximally chaotic and infinite when $b_n\propto n$.
+Hence, the expression for the Lanczos coefficient in \eqref{bn and cn} clearly demonstrates that the early universe constitutes a maximally chaotic, infinite dynamical system, as established in \cite{Li:2024kfm,Li:2024iji,Li:2024ljz,Zhai:2024odw}.
+For convenience, we define

-where we have followed the notation of \cite{Li:2024kfm} and restored the unit of Planck mass, $\mu_2$ plays a role of dissipative coefficient and thus $b_n^2=|1-\mu_1^2|$ and $c_n=i(2n+1)\mu_2$.
-As previously mentioned, the $c_n$ part corresponds to the open system part of Hamiltonian \eqref{standard hamilton}, and the $b_n$ matches the closed system part of Hamiltonian \eqref{standard hamilton}.
-Thus, we could split the Hamiltonian into the open part and closed part as follows,
+where we follow the notation of \cite{Li:2024kfm} and restore the Planck mass units.
+Here, $\mu_2$ acts as a dissipative coefficient, leading to the expressions $b_n^2 = n^2|1-\mu_1^2|$ and $c_n = i(2n+1)\mu_2$.
+As noted earlier, the $c_n$ term corresponds to the open system contribution of the Hamiltonian \eqref{standard hamilton}, while the $b_n$ term aligns with the closed system part.
+We can therefore decompose the Hamiltonian into open and closed parts as follows:

 For any single field inflationary models, its Hamiltonian can be divided into two parts as shown in Eq. \eqref{open hamilton}, where the information of various models are encoded in $\mu_2$ and $\mu_1$.